rosaaestrada/rosaaestrada/README.md

 ## 🎓 Education
-**National University** | *Master of Science - Data Science; Specialization in Business Analytics*
-- I've learned how to use a diverse collection of programming languages, tools and methodologies to conduct comprehensive data analysis, Advanced Machine Learning Algorithms, statistical modeling, and data visualization to obtain actionable insights for real-world challenges.
+**National University** | *Master of Science - Data Science; Specialization in Business Analytics* 🔸 I've learned how to use a diverse collection of programming languages, tools and methodologies to conduct comprehensive data analysis, Advanced Machine Learning Algorithms, statistical modeling, and data visualization to obtain actionable insights for real-world challenges.

 **Coursera** | *Google Data Analytics Certificate*

-🌱 **Currently Working on:** Microsoft PowerBI Data Analytics Certificate
+🌱 **Currently Working on:** *Microsoft PowerBI Data Analytics Certificate*

 ## 📉 Projects